rodrigoedamatsu/logger.me/README.md

 # logger.me

 Tired of console.log pain in your applications?
-Look no further. logger.js is a simple to use and lightweight vanilla js wrapper around the old console.log.
+Look no further. logger.me is a simple to use and lightweight vanilla js wrapper around the old console.log.

 logger.me helps you centralize and gain full control of your logs around the application.